SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 For clarification purposes: If two out of ten chips are dead on arrival or die during early use, we refer to that as poor build quality.

 ## General Recommendations
-At the moment there is no general IMU recomended for all price ranges.
-Although below there will be a short, general guide on what to get depending on your price range:
+At the moment there is no general IMU recommended for all price ranges, although below there will be a short, general guide on what to get depending on your price range.

     Low range budget - LSM6DSR